 An inspiring, peaceful, one acre plantsman's garden full of butterflies and bird song, at the eastern end of the Brendon Hills in West Somerset.
 It has been developed to blend sympathetically with the natural beauty of the surrounding countryside and to encourage wildlife.

 They've constructed a small wildlife pond to encourage frogs and toads into the garden, once counting 35 frogs in the pond!
 Some areas of grass are left to seed for the wildlife and in spring wild primroses abound.
 They've built a native hedge-bank planted with wild flowers, and have a large bird population, including many thrushes.
 In summer the garden is a haven for butterflies.

-Self-service tea and cakes on the lawn, and after your visit, treat yourself to a beautiful cottage garden plant from the nursery.
+Feel free to bring your own picnic blanket and refreshments, and after your visit, treat yourself to a beautiful cottage garden plant from the nursery.

 Further information: www.elworthy-cottage.co.uk

 COVID Safety: The open day has been adapted and fully risk assessed in the light of ongoing COVID safety guidance.
 Please make use of the sanitiser and retain a minimum of 1m social distancing.
 The wearing of masks for everyone’s protection is a personal choice.
 Please bring correct change (plus more for their wonderful plants on sale).